s-ball/hatch-pyside/README.md

 from their associated Qt source file.
 For example, it will build a `ui_MainWindow.py` file from a `MainWindow.ui` one.

-Additionally, it installs a GUI tool to manage the `proj_name.pyproject` file that is used by `pyside6-project` (which is internally called by `hatch-pyside`).
+Additionally, it installs `pyside-build`, a GUI tool to manage the `proj_name.pyproject` file that is used by `pyside6-project` (which is internally called by `hatch-pyside`).